CHuang0-0/GoCLIApp/README.md

 # After downloading the folder, compile the app
 go build .

-# Testing features if this CLI app via terminal:
+# Test features of this CLI app via terminal:
 ./gocli get --all

 ./gocli get --zip 94158